Lewis Baltz, Cinema and the Intuition of Nothing

 For nearly a century cinema was identified with a particular mode of viewing: the movie theatre.
 It had a big screen, dimmed lighting, rows of seats and a characteristic means of cultural and economic organization.
 Photography was always much more dispersed.
 It spread rapidly through a multitude of forms – books, albums, archives, magazines, postcards, posters, artworks and so on.
 Today however, the cinema is only one among many contexts in which films are viewed.
 It is equally dispersed.
 The large auditorium takes its place alongside television, computer screens, in flight entertainment, lobbies, shop windows, galleries and mobile phones.
 Together they form what Victor Burgin calls the ‘cinematic heterotopia’ – a network of separate but overlapping interfaces and viewing habits.[vii]
 In this environment films are as likely to be viewed in fragments as whole, across a spectrum of attention that runs from the indifferent consumption of bits and pieces to the highly specialized and active ‘reading’ of films.
 At the same time boundaries between media have all but collapsed, as have the boundaries between contexts, and between public and private life.
 The continuous image world begins to seep into every corner of existence, just as cameras penetrate ever deeper into the fabric of society.
 This was already beginning to happen in the 1980s and by the mid-1990s it was clear that a radical and irreversible shift in the daily experience of images had occurred.

-As an artist deeply concerned with the status of the visual, Baltz was quick to register this shift.
-Leaving California for France, his work shiften from images of manmade landscapes to the manmade landscape of images.
+As an artist deeply concerned with the status of the visual, Baltz was quick to register this change.
+Leaving California for France, his work shifted from images of manmade landscapes to the manmade landscape of images.
 Projects such as The Politics of Bacteria (1996), Docile Bodies (1994) and Ronde de Nuit (1991-2) are mural-sized collages that bring together visuals from a range of sources (surveillance, television and cinema) along with images of medical procedures, bodies, wires and computer installations.
 Many readings may be possible of these complex configurations but the sense of menace and pessimism is inescapable.
 These are placeless, nomadic works that evoke the generalized conditions of the technocratic state in which capitalism, data and statistics threaten to triumph once and for all.

 Throughout his life Baltz has responded to this creeping force.
 In retrospect and with the help of Hitchcock, Antonioni and Godard it is possible to chart Baltz’s careful shift in emphasis from the visible to an explicit concern with watching and being watched.
 Perhaps this is now what really matters in our visual culture.
 Just don’t expect everything that is important to be there in the frame.